 Recently I’ve been looking into a few ways to “professionalise” my HomeLab on the cheap, and one of those ways was to implement a rack mount solution.
 This article outlines my adventure and how I did it.

 Before we begin, I will outline a few things here.
-To the right you will see the finished product of my adventure as of the most recent edit.
+To the right you will see the up to date product of my adventure as of the most recent edit.
 A hacked together server rack consisting of parts from IKEA and Bunnings Warehouse.
-Note that this rack isn’t enclosed yet, but I will be working on constructing side panels

 1.0 – The Beginning